lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 - trackAmbient is a boolean int (0 false 1 true).
 - temperature is a float in degree celsius.
-- elementsChillerState is an array of chiller states that contains the status of each individual subelement.
+- elementsChillerState is an array of chiller states that contains the status of each individual subelements.

 #### motionControllerState

 This event reports the state of the motion controllers for Azimuth, Elevation, CCW, Balancing, MirrorCover, MirrorCoverLocks, AzimuthCableWrap, LockingPins and DeployablePlatforms.
-See example bellow:
+See example below:

 ``` plantuml
 @startjson